-- For appliances with the a or no logo - 1 Use a smartphone to check the strength of the wireless router (Wi-Fi network) near the appliance. - If the distance between the appliance and the wireless router is too far, the signal strength becomes weak.
-It may take a long time to register or installation may fail. - 2 Turn off the Mobile data or Cellular Data on your smartphone. - For iPhones, turn data off by going to Settings → Cellular → Cellular Data.
+- For appliances with the 🔊 or 🏛 logo - 1 Use a smartphone to check the strength of the wireless router (Wi-Fi network) near the appliance. - If the distance between the appliance and the wireless router is too far, the signal strength becomes weak.
+It may take a long time to register or installation may fail. - 2 Turn off the Mobile data or Cellular Data on your smartphone. - For iPhones, turn data off by going to Settings \rightarrow Cellular \rightarrow Cellular Data.